Oslandia/QGeoloGIS/README.md

 # How to use it as a standalone plugin

 Install the plugin in the QGIS plugin directory and enable it.
+You can install it by typing `make deploy` in the main folder.

 It requires a configuration that describes what is the base layer that displays measure points and how to access the different measure layers.